Jmomanyi/labyrinth/README.md

 # labyrinth
-to configure open b1.bat in the RAW DIRECTORY for maximum effect of Labyrinth make sure that the directory folder does not have spaces eg. "Labyrinth_Browser"
+to configure open ball.bat in the RAW DIRECTORY for maximum effect of Labyrinth make sure that the directory folder does not have spaces eg. "Labyrinth_Browser"

 Current Anti Censorship Options: